stockphrase/no-silo/content/courses/workshops/_index.md

 This term we will do a series of workshops designed to learn and practice various skills needed for academic writing and research.

+The purpose of these workshops is often largely diagnostic; they will not, of themselves, make you a better writer.
+However, they will help reveal things that you struggle with as a writer.
+Think of them as tools for learning and self-assessment---you may use them to gain insight into your own abilities and create a plan for improvement.

 {{< tabs "Workshops" >}}

-{{< tab "Purpose" >}}

-#### Purpose

-The purpose of these workshops is largely diagnostic; they will not, of themselves, make you a better writer.
-However, they will help reveal things that you struggle with or don't yet know.
-Think of them as tools for learning and self-assessment---you may use them to gain insight into your own abilities and create a plan for improvement.
-Significantly, *you may revise these workshops as many times as you wish*; thus, every student may get 100% on each workshop.

-{{< /tab >}}

 {{< tab "Writing 2" >}}